Technology

 • Number of assets – Some pricing models consider how many assets you need to store

-• Migration costs – You may choose to pay the vendor or a third-party to migrate your assets to the new DAM
+• Migration – You may choose to pay the vendor or a third-party to migrate your assets to the new DAM

-• In-house costs – Don’t forget to factor in-house costs like the time it will take to research and implement the system – perhaps funding for a DAM librarian role
+• In-house costs – Don’t forget to factor in-house costs like the time it will take to research and implement the system

 How to choose and implement a DAM system

-1. Determine your requirements
+1. Define your requirements

-• What does the DAM need to do?
+• What goals will the DAM support?

-• What workflows need automating?
+• Which workflows need automation?

 2. Research your options